AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-work-with-versions.md

 Versioning creates a "snapshot" of a page at a specific point in time.
 With versioning, you can perform the following actions:

 * Create a version of a page.
-* Restore a page to a previous version to undo a change that you made to a page, for example.
+* Restore a page to a previous version so you can undo a change that you made to a page.
 * Compare the current version of a page with a previous version with differences in the text and images highlighted.

-## Creating a New Version {#creating-a-new-version}
+## Creating a Version {#creating-a-new-version}

-To create a new version of a page:
+To create a version of a page:

-1. In your browser, open the page for which you want to create a new version.
+1. In your browser, open the page for which you want to create a version.
-1. In the Sidekick, select the **Versioning** tab, then the **Create Version** sub tab.
+1. In the Sidekick, select the **Versioning** tab, then the **Create Version** subtab.

    ![screen_shot_2012-02-14at40259pm](assets/screen_shot_2012-02-14at40259pm.png)